 This project was initiated by a class field trip to the Lapwai Creek Watershed on October 2, 2011.
 The field trip introduced students to the watershed and to some of the disciplines involved in the problem.
 This introduction to Lapwai Creek issues represented the first step towards attaining interdisciplinary adequacy by helping students achieve “a basic feel of [the various disciplines] and a basic understanding of how [they] approach the problem.”

-uided by University of Idaho professors Dr. Brian Kennedy of the College of Natural Resource’s department for Fish and Wildlife Resources; Dr. Jan Boll director of the Waters of the West program; and Professor Barbara Cosens of the College of Law.
+The field trip was guided by University of Idaho professors Dr. Brian Kennedy of the College of Natural Resource’s department for Fish and Wildlife Resources; Dr. Jan Boll director of the Waters of the West program; and Professor Barbara Cosens of the College of Law.
 Because people from multiple disciples led and attended the trip, it provided an opportunity to ask questions of experts in unfamiliar fields.
-The field trip started at Spalding, ID, where Lapwai Creek cuts through the Nez Perce National Historical Park, about one-quarter mile upstream of its confluence with the Clearwater River.
-Dr. Kennedy gave a brief overview of the watershed as well as an historic backdrop.From there the group traveled approximately five miles south to a field-study site on Lapwai Creek located between the towns of Lapwai and Sweetwater.
-The group observed UI fisheries students conducting surveys of juvenile steelhead .
-The graduate students displayed their various methods of data collection—capturing and isolating the fish, flushing their digestive contents, implanting a microchip for tracking purposes, and returning the fish to the stream.
-Students also examined the geological, ecological, and biological contours of Lapwai Creek, viewing alluvial deposits in cut banks of the stream, habitat in the floodplain, and aquatic life in the streambed.Finally, we visited the Bureau of Reclamation/Lewiston Orchards Irrigation District diversion site, located approximately 10 miles south on Sweetwater Creek, a tributary of Lapwai Creek.
-The nearly century-old diversion, a concrete structure spanning Sweetwater Creek, feeds a gravity-flow system that is the primary source for one of LOID’s three reservoirs, Mann Lake.
-Dr. Kennedy explained how the diversion was built without fish passage, which had eliminated a significant portion of the watershed’s steelhead habitat as well as affecting both streamflow and water temperature.
+The field trip included visits to various sites within the Lapwai Creek Watershed, such as areas of historical importance, fisheries data collection sites, and the Bureau of Reclamation/Lewiston Orchards Irrigation District diversion site.
+Throughout these stops, Dr. Kennedy and other participants provided us with useful information for understanding the intricacies of the watershed and its conflicts.
+We learned about the historical background, biological surveys, as well as hydrologic and legal issues within the boundaries of Lapwai Creek watershed.

+Specifically, t

+we learned t

 Week 1

 We agreed on a time for this meeting after Audrey emailed the group using doodle, an online polling program, and asked members to select acceptable meeting times.
-By utilizing these electronic resources, Audrey began to address the logistical issues inherent in organizing people working in different buildings .
+By utilizing these electronic resources, Audrey began to address the logistical issues inherent in organizing schedules of multiple people who work in different buildings .
 By allowing the group to reach a consensus on meeting times, she provided an efficient and convenient means of communicating.
 In her email, Audrey reminded the group of the purpose for meeting.
 She wrote, “[a]s a reminder, in this meeting we are planning to talk about our backgrounds and how we see them fitting into this project; what disciplines could be involved in the problem and then which ones we will use in our analysis; and if we want/have time we could address things like a conceptual map, an integrating question, ground rules, etc.”